BeAPI/beapi-frontend-framework/README.md

 If you need to add a class to your img tag:

     <?php echo get_the_post_thumbnail( 0, 'thumbnail', array( 'data-location' => 'entry-img-01', 'class' => 'my_class_name' ) ); ?>

+### Styleguide / Toolkit (Fabricator) ###

+BFF include a UI toolkit generated with node package Fabricator.
+It's stored in the styleguide/ folder.

+Install and lauch (localhost)

+    $ npm install
+    $ npm start

+If you need to add some styles, juste add it in :

+    /styleguide/src/assets/toolkit/styles/toolkit.scss

+If you want to add a component, a structure, or a page, add an HTML file in one of those folders :

+    /styleguide/src/materials/components/
+    /styleguide/src/materials/structures/
+    /styleguide/src/views/pages/

+Then just add your code and a comment above.
+For example :

+    ---
+        notes: |
+          Description of your component
+    ---
+    <span class="your-component"></span>

+Keep in mind that your components will be listed by alphabetical order.
+Issues :
+- At the moment, you will not be able to load assets (fonts, img) on localhost